K. C. Das Grandsons

-K.C.
-Das Grandson Pvt.
-Ltd. is an Indian confectionery famous for its sweet and snacks.
+K. C. Das Grandson Pvt.
+Ltd. Is an Indian confectionery best known for its sweets and snacks.
 It is especially known for the white spongy form of rossogolla in Bengal, invented by the founder's ancestor, Nobin Chandra Das.
+In 2023, TasteAtlas described KC Das as having a "legacy extends beyond its sweets, as it represents a vital part of Kolkata's cultural and gastronomic heritage".